 Moving from Poker to Creation

-Attempting to refute a teleological argument for a Creator often results in similar difficulties, as some of the odds involved are vastly more unlikely than getting five royal flushes in a row. it would be much better for a swimmer to believe that a sign with “Watch Out for the Sharks” was written by intelligence than just randomly appearing on a piece of wood.
+Attempting to refute a teleological argument for a Creator often results in similar difficulties.
+Some of the odds involved are more unlikely than getting five royal flushes in a row. it would be much better for a swimmer to believe that a sign with “Watch Out for the Sharks” was written by intelligence than just randomly appearing on a piece of wood.

 While these arguments seem obvious when relating to royal flushes or a sign on a beach, they seem much more impactful when applied to teleological arguments for a Creator.
 For example, those who consider the unimaginable sophistication of DNA – an actual ‘code’ – to have been made without any purpose are ignoring the logical implications of this code.